F5Networks/terraform-provider-bigip/docs/data-sources/bigip_waf_entity_url.md

 * `method_overrides` - (Optional) A list of methods that are allowed or disallowed for a specific URL.
   * `allow` - (Required) Specifies that the system allows or disallows a method for this URL
   * `method` - (Required) Specifies an HTTP method.
-* `cross_domain_allowed_origins` - (Optional) A list of options that enables your web-application to share data with a website hosted on a different domain.
+* `cross_origin_requests_enforcement` - (Optional) A list of options that enables your web-application to share data with a website hosted on a different domain.
   * `include_subdomains` - (Required) Determines whether the subdomains are allowed to receive data from the web application.
   * `origin_name` - (Required) Specifies the name of the origin with which you want to share your data.